craftcms/cms/docs/localization-guide.md

 # Setting Up a Localized Site

-{intro} This guide will walk you through all of the steps that are typically involved in setting up a localized site, using Craft’s deep localization features.
+This guide will walk you through all of the steps that are typically involved in setting up a localized site, using Craft’s deep localization features.

 > {tip} This guide requires Craft Pro.
 You can try Craft Pro before buying it by [running Craft from any non-public domain](https://craftcms.com/support/try-craft-client-pro).